 How To Recognise Flooding

-Emotional flooding is when you become overwhelmed by rage, hurt, panic or fear.
-This happens in response to negativity from your partner in the form of criticism, contempt, or defensiveness.
+Emotional flooding happens when we become overwhelmed by rage, hurt, panic or fear.
+This usually happens in response to negativity in the form of criticism, defensiveness, or contempt.
 Flooding can feel very physical – you might feel tense, hot, sick and even deaf.
-It becomes difficult to think straight.
+However it’s also possible to be completely overwhelmed in this way yet not actually register what is happening physiologically within your body.
+Either way, it becomes difficult to think straight.

-You might feel so defenceless against your partner’s negativity – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.
+You might feel so defenceless against the negativity that you feel coming from your partner – and the flooded feeling that follows – that you disengage emotionally and stonewall your partner, looking away and keeping quiet.

-Stonewalling is deeply damaging to your relationship, so it is important to learn to recognise flooding and know what to do next so that you can start communicating again.
+Both going silent on each other and carrying on shouting can be deeply damaging to relationships.
+So it is important to learn to recognise flooding, and know what to do next so that you can start communicating productively again.

 How To Deescalate Tension

-You can learn how to slow things down when a conflict is escalating, and also to notice and respond to it when your partner is trying to reach out to you.
-If a discussion starts off on the wrong foot, or you are getting into a cycle of recriminations, there are things you can do to stop it.
+It’s really worth working on slowing things down when a disagreement is escalating.
+And it’s also very helpful to look out for olive branches from your partner, and respond when they are trying to reach out to you.
+If a discussion starts off on the wrong foot, or you are getting into a cycle of recriminations, there are things you can do to stop turn things around.

-A repair attempt is any statement or action that prevents negativity from escalating out of control.
-Repair attempts deescalate the tension during a touchy conversation, putting the brakes on so flooding is prevented.
+When I say olive branch, I’m including any statement or action that aims to stop the negativity from escalating out of control.
+They are how we deescalate the tension during a touchy conversation, putting the brakes on so flooding is prevented.

 - I feel scared/sad/blamed/defensive/flooded/criticised/worried right now.